john-itcsolutions/ChubbaMorris/README.md

     https://medium.com/@anthonymo/elastos-h5-dapp-development-walkthrough-25d734458160

-    and also (thus far,24/03/2019,apparently not fully integrated):  https://github.com/cyber-republic/elastos-smartweb-alpha
+    and also (thus far, 24/03/2019, apparently not fully integrated):  https://github.com/cyber-republic/elastos-smartweb-alpha

     The latter 2 references concern the Elastos Trinity Browser System.
 Trinity works within the ionic framework: https://ionicframework.com/docs/intro .
 Ionic can work with the Apache Cordova System, and does so here for Trinity/Ionic.
 This means desktop, android and iOS devices are supported.